This article includes links which we may receive compensation for if you click, at no cost to you.

 - Artificial intelligence.
 Lemonade uses AI to process claims, making the whole process much faster.
 It’s the future of insurance!

-- Claim app/ website.
-Not all insurers have customer-friendly apps and websites – but Lemonade does.
+- Claim app/website.
+Not all insurers have customer-friendly apps and websites – but Lemonade’s is intuitive and easy.

 - Quick claims processing.
-Not only can you easily claim their app or website, but it’s also super fast.
+Not only can you easily make claims on their app or website, but it’s also super fast.
 According to the company’s website, in 2016, they set a new world record by processing a claim in 3 seconds.

 - “Giveback” program.
 When buying a Lemonade policy, you select a non-profit you care about – and once a year, Lemonade will give back the unclaimed money for that cause.
 That’s pretty great, because not only are you insured – but you’re also contributing to the social good.

-- Not available in many states.
+- Not available in all states.
 Lemonade isn’t available in Alabama, Delaware, Florida, and several other states.